JoinColony/docs/colony/use/reputation/index.md

 The most common way of earning reputation is by [getting paid](../../use/making-payments/payments.md) in the colony's native token.

 :::tip
-Payments in stablecoins will not provide reputation.
+Payments in coins other than the DAOs native token will not provide reputation.
 You can use stablecoin payments to adjust for cost-of-living requirements for contributors, or any other situation where making a payment without giving additional reputation is appropriate.
 :::

 Reputation can also be [manually awarded](../../use/reputation/award-reputation.md) in special circumstances, such as when launching a new colony with an existing team.